soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 * Write a class

-    * which takes a first name, last name and age as parameters
+    * that takes a first name, last name, and age as parameters

     * Auto-populate the creation date